-As a Senior Advisor, Ashleigh works across several of Shift’s work streams, leveraging her breadth of experience to tackle cutting-edge issues and entrenched challenges on the road to implementation of the UN Guiding Principles.
+As a Senior Advisor with Shift, Ashleigh co-leads our work with financial institutions and supports other partners across industries, leveraging her breadth of experience to tackle cutting-edge issues and entrenched challenges on the road to implementation of the UN Guiding Principles.

-As a Senior Advisor, Ashleigh engages directly with companies and investors as they embed respect for human rights into their operations and business relationships.
+As a Senior Advisor, Ashleigh engages directly with financial institutions, companies and investors as they embed respect for human rights into their operations and business relationships.
 She also leads on pieces of research under our Valuing Respect Project, which is focused on developing better ways to evaluate business respect for human rights.
 Ashleigh has a breadth of experience approaching the Guiding Principles from business, legal and academic perspectives, and brings a holistic view to Guiding Principles implementation.

 Ashleigh was previously Executive Director at Ernst & Young’s Climate Change and Sustainability Services.
 At EY Japan, she led a team of consultants supporting policy-making, educational program and governance design, stakeholder dialogue and due diligence strategies for multinational and domestic companies across a variety of industries.
 As founder of the EY Human Rights Network, she led the enhancement of EY’s human rights capabilities across EY’s global network.
 In her role she was a frequent speaker and moderator of dialogues at multi-stakeholder fora, and functioned as a connector between civil society, government and corporate actors with a common goal of empowering business to respect rights.